Accrued interest

-In accounting, accrued interests are generally computed and recorded at the end of a specific accounting period as adjusting journal entries used in accrual-based accounting.

 In finance, accrued interest is the interest on a bond or loan that has accumulated since the principal investment, or since the previous coupon payment if there has been one already.

-For a type of obligation such as a bond, interest is calculated and paid in set intervals (for instance annually or semi-annually).
-Ownership of bonds/loans can be transferred between different investors not just when coupons are paid, but at any time in-between coupons.
-Accrued interest addresses the problem regarding the ownership of the next coupon if the bond is sold in the period between coupons: Only the current owner can receive the coupon payment, but the investor who sold the bond must be compensated for the period of time for which he or she owned the bond.
+For a type of obligation such as a bond, interest is calculated and paid at set intervals (for instance annually or semi-annually).
+However ownership of bonds/loans can be transferred between different investors at any time, not just on an interest payment date.
+After such a transfer, the new owner will usually receive the next interest payment, but the previous owner must be compensated for the period of time for which he or she owned the bond.
 In other words, the previous owner must be paid the interest that accrued before the sale.
+This is generally done in one of two ways, depending on market convention: